AllenInstitute/brain_observatory_qc/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: 'New Metrics and/or plots '
+about: New plots & metrics or updates to existing plots & metrics
 title: ''
-labels: feature request
+labels: ''
 assignees: ''

 ---